cswclui/katacoda-scenarios-1/mstran-005/step03.md

 You'll see that a message was sent to that browser window indicating that an `onSeatReserved` event was raised an a measage was sent.

+You've just experienced in the hybrid nature of the GraphQL.
+The next lesson will elaborate on the the hybrid style of microservices as demonstrated in this code exercise.

 ---